Conditional Approval: Meaning & Next Steps

 This stage is often one of the most exciting and nerve-racking for buyers.
 It signals that you’re on the cusp of homeownership, but staying responsive and thorough is also critical.
 Any delays in documentation or lack of communication can stall the closing process.

-Before closing, your lender may perform a final credit check and employment verification.
-This ensures that your financial situation hasn’t changed since the initial application.
+Before closing, your lender may perform a final credit check and employment verification to make sure that your financial situation hasn’t changed since the initial application.
+Use a closing cost calculator to prepare for your final expenses and ensure you have sufficient funds available.

 The Different Types of Mortgage Approvals